 Mobilize Your Nonprofit Groups & Teams To Work Remotely

 COVID-19 is changing how our nonprofits are serving their communities, coordinating volunteers, and responding to changing needs.
 The good news is your Aplos platform has some built-in tools that can help your nonprofit respond quickly, communicate, and keep your teams safe while everyone is working remotely.
-Groups & Teams in Aplos allows you and your team members the option of going remote by logging into a secure group portal to share updates, sign up for tasks, and plan your meetings.
+Groups & Teams in Aplos allows you to easily manage your team members by logging into a secure group portal so you can work remotely, share updates, sign up for tasks, and plan your meetings.

 Here are the top ways people are using Groups & Teams in Aplos to keep their teams and community safe during Coronavirus.